Court of Justice of the European Union highlights importance of EU Charter of Fundamental Rights for pre-settled EU nationals.

 On 15 July 2021, the Court of Justice of the European Union (CJEU) gave judgment in CG v.
 Department for Communities in Northern Ireland (Case C-709/20).
 Law Centre NI represented CG.

 CG is an EU citizen who moved to Northern Ireland several years ago with her, now estranged, partner.
 She is a mother of two small children, who were born in Northern Ireland.
 (See Law Centre NI’s press statement for more information on CG’s circumstances.)

 Also in June 2020, CG made a claim for Universal Credit (UC) to the Department for Communities (‘the Department’).
 The Department refused her claim on the basis that she does not meet the basic qualifying criteria for UC under Regulation 9 of the Universal Credit (Northern Ireland) Regulations 2016 (‘UC Regulations’).
 Regulation 9(3)(d)(i) UC Regulations excludes from eligibility anyone whose right to reside in the UK is based solely on a grant of pre-settled status.

-At the time the Department made its decision on CG’s claim for UC, the UK had not left the EU and EU law continued to apply in the UK.
+At the time the Department made its decision on CG’s claim for UC, EU law continued to apply in the UK.